770-3 MINOR PARENTS

 Note:

 Any allegation or suspicion of abuse or neglect must be reported to OCSOffice of Children's Services.
-See Chapter 115 of the Administrative Procedures Manual.
+See Administrative Procedures MS 115.

 770-3 F. SCHOOL ATTENDANCE REQUIREMENT